-If you choose to maintain your spa water by means of chemicals, there are basically three types of chemicals you will use: bromine, which sanitizes the water; PH controls, which maintain the PH level, and a water clarifier which keeps the water clear.
 Since there are many types of chemical water treatment programs available, you should consult your dealer on the details of the program he offers.
 If you choose to use bromine as a water sanitizer, you may be interested in an automatic chemical dispenser for your Great Lakes Spa®.
-This is available from your dealer who can answer any questions you may have.
+This is standard equipment in your Elite or Elite Plus spa and is available as an option in the Encore and Sunlighter series.
+See your dealer for details.